 Anna Di Natale

-Anna Di Natale has been a PhD student at the Section for Science of Complex Systems at the Medical University of Vienna and at the Complexity Science Hub Vienna since 2019.
+Anna Di Natale has been a PhD candidate at the Section for Science of Complex Systems at the Medical University of Vienna and the Complexity Science Hub Vienna since 2019.

 Anna graduated in mathematics at Alma Mater Studiorum University of Bologna.
 In her master’s thesis, entitled “Stochastic models and graph theory for Zipf’s law”, she analysed the insurgence of power-laws in language (in particular Zipf’s law) and tried to understand the features linked to the changing slope of the frequency-rank law.